HandwerSTD/Herself32/README.md

 Herself32 is too powerful, let's admire him in different programming languages.

 ## Target
-Write "Herself32 %%%" to console.
-If you want, loop to INF.If not, print 1 time.
-If you cannot control console, just do sth that shows Herself32 is dalao.
+Write "Herself32 %%%" to console or just do sth that shows Herself32 is dalao.

 ## Added languages
 - C(.c)